Bokeh Focus History

 Initially, Bokeh Focus’ audience was primarily in Georgia, New York City and Los Angles.
 Our magazines showcased photos from Kennesaw State University students, as well as young photographers and professional photojournalists from around the country.
 Our website today focuses on showcasing young, up-and-coming photographers from around the world to a worldwide audience.

 In 2016 the Center’s founder, Leonard Witt, taught a capstone course in which one project centered around the rebranding of our Bokeh Focus platform and website.
 This type of course is part of the Center’s experiential learning opportunities for Kennesaw State University students.
-What emerged from the course were concepts for a new, more modern and inviting version of Bokeh Focus.
+What emerged from the course were concepts for a new, more modern, and inviting version of Bokeh Focus.

 In 2017, we implemented a full rebrand and redesign of the Bokeh Focus platform.
 Since then we have featured galleries and interviews of numerous young photographers and expanded our online presence by adding Instagram (@bokeh_focus) to our platform.
-We also host special project photography exhibits in Atlanta locations (2018 and 2019) and in ongoing 3D virtual galleries.
-These exhibits, along with our our Photographer of the Month online galleries, and our publishing partnership with creative international collaborations, are only some of the ways we are working to increase the number of contributing young photographers, our audience reach and our partnerships.